Eurasian blue tit: Breeding

-The Eurasian blue tit will nest in any suitable hole in a tree, wall, or stump, or an artificial nest box, often competing with house sparrows or great tits for the site.
-Few birds more readily accept the shelter of a nesting box; the same hole is returned to year after year, and when one pair dies another takes possession.
+The Eurasian blue tit will nest in any suitable hole, whether in a tree, wall, or stump, or in an artificial nest box.
+They often compete with house sparrows or great tits for these sites.
+Few birds are more likely to accept the shelter of a nesting box, and the same hole is often used year after year.
+When one pair dies, another takes its place.

-During the incubation period, female blue tits perform all of the incubation, however the male feeds the female during this time.
-During the nestling period, both female nest attendance and male feeding rate are higher in the morning, declining throughout the day.
-Although socially monogamous, blue tits regularly engage in extra-pair copulations with other individuals.
+During the incubation period, the female blue tit does all of the incubating, while the male feeds her.
+During the nestling period, both female nest attendance and male feeding rates are higher in the morning, declining throughout the day.
+Although blue tits are socially monogamous, they regularly engage in extra-pair copulations with other individuals.